If shipping doesn’t float your boat, Thomas Cooper also has a corporate and employment practice to put the wind in trainees’ sails.

 How to get a Thomas Cooper training contract

-Thomas Cooper receives around 100 applications a year for its four training contracts.
+Thomas Cooper receives around 100 applications a year for its three training contracts.
 The firm doesn't run a vacation scheme, but in previous years we've heard that a placement at a similar specialist firm – like Ince & Co, Watson Farley & Williams or HFW – can offer an adequate idea of what it's like to work at TC.

 Trainee hopefuls apply with an online application form, which is screened by the senior partner Tim Kelleher.
 Personnel administrator and executive assistant Cheryl Robinson urges applicants to “check your application form for any spelling or grammar mistakes – then double-check it!”

 A 2:1 degree is preferable.
 “We do not really take mitigating circumstances into consideration, because there are just so many people striving to get training contracts,” Robinson admits.
 That said, the firm doesn't favour any particular universities, so don't be put off if you haven't come from one of the top institutions.

 Although work experience is part of the grading criteria for the initial application, this doesn't have to be law-related or span the industries Thomas Cooper is known for.
 “I think it's more about demonstrating curiosity in what we do than having a lot of experience or knowledge of it already,” speculated a current trainee.
 “You've also got to show you have an idea of the direction you want your career to head in.”

 Interviews and assessments